-- Not as good at rejecting noise as the ES9038PRO DAC can.
+- Not as good at rejecting noise as the ES9038PRO DAC is able to.
 The FUN01 also plays a role in the cleaner signal.
-(Note: this opinion is after fixing the USB ground issue.)
+(Note: I am stating this after having fixed the USB ground issue.)

 - The Play’s display could give us more info and the inclusion of a simple menu would be nice.
-Just give us a few filter selections and a few other basics menu options (as seen on the ES9038P’s screen).
+Just give us a few filter selections and a few other basic menu options (as seen on the ES9018/9028/9038’s screen).

 Thanks for reading the 3rd review at Hallman Labs!
 On deck is Part 2 of my Discrete Op-Amp Showdown and I will be adding technical aspects to this article as time goes on, such as performance measurements.